liebig/cron/README.md

 1. Add `"liebig/cron": "dev-master"` to your `/laravel/composer.json` file at the `"require": {` section (Find more about composer at http://getcomposer.org/)
 3. Run the `composer update --no-dev` command in your shell from your `/laravel/` directory
 4. Add `'Liebig\Cron\CronServiceProvider'` to your `'providers'` array in the `app\config\app.php` file
-5. Migrate the database with running the command 'php artisan migrate --package="Liebig/Cron"'
+5. Migrate the database with running the command `php artisan migrate --package="Liebig/Cron"`
 6. Now you can use `\Liebig\Cron\Cron` everywhere for free

 ---